barafael/raPID/README.md

   - [ ] Fix/Improve watchdog timer functionality.
 Is this even necessary?
 A software crash will likely lead to crash of vehicle, since the controller boots to disarmed mode.
 Check if wakeup from watchdog, then proceeding armed?
     * Currently, watchdog is disabled
 - [ ] Fix PPM receiver read
+- [x] Increase IMU sensor sampling rates

 ## Ideas
 - [ ] Live coefficient tweaking (standard tx or telemetry hardware)
   - [ ] RFM95 lora board for config data, telemetry
-- [ ] IMU solution overhaul: Ultimate SENtral or other; constant sampling rate simplifies PID and makes theory on time-discrete systems applicable
+- [x] IMU solution overhaul: Ultimate SENtral or other; constant sampling rate simplifies PID and makes theory on time-discrete systems applicable
   - [x] General IMU interface class to test different IMU implementations
 - [ ] Matrix multiplication for output coefficients (every output is some weighted sum of the inputs + PID response) Possibly use DSP instructions and SIMD - one microsecond for multiplying 8x12 and a 12 column vector is achievable
   - [ ] Weights in output matrix are only linear multiplication.
 Would it make sense to use a matrix of function pointers to support expo?
 Performance (inlining possible?)?